 (2) The name under which the Corporation was originally incorporated was EP Acquisition Corp. and the original Certificate of Incorporation was filed with the Secretary of State of the State of Delaware on September 13, 2005.
-The original Certificate of Incorporation was amended on (i) September 22, 2005, by filing a certificate of amendment with the Secretary of State of the State of Delaware, (ii) December 1, 2005, by filing a certificate of correction with the Secretary of State of the State of Delaware, (ii) December 6, 2005, by filing a certificate of incorporation with the Secretary of State of the State of Delaware, (iv) July 6, 2007, by filing a certificate of change of registered agent with the Secretary of State of the State of Delaware, (v) April 22, 2014, by filing a certificate of amendment with the Secretary of State of the State of Delaware and (vi) July 14, 2014, by filing a certificate of amendment with the Secretary of State of Delaware (collectively, the "Original Certificate of Incorporation").
-Pursuant to the certificate of amendment filed on September 22, 2005, the Corporation changed its name to El Pollo Loco Holdings, Inc. The Amended and Restated Certificate of Incorporation") was filed with the Secretary of State of the State of Delaware on July 24, 2014.
+The original Certificate of Incorporation was amended on (i) September 22, 2005, by filing a certificate of amendment with the Secretary of State of the State of Delaware, (ii) December 1, 2005, by filing a certificate of correction with the Secretary of State of the State of Delaware, (iii) December 6, 2005, by filing a restated certificate of incorporation with the Secretary of State of the State of Delaware, (iv) July 6, 2007, by filing a certificate of correction with the Secretary of State of Delaware, (iv) July 6, 2007, by filing a certificate of ownership and merger with the Secretary of State of the State of Delaware (v) April 22, 2014, by filing a certificate of amendment with the Secretary of State of the State of Delaware (collectively, the "Original Certificate of Incorporation").
+Pursuant to the certificate of amendment filed on September 22, 2005, the Corporation changed its name to Chicken Acquisition Corp.
+Pursuant to the certificate of ownership and merger filed on April 22, 2014, the Corporation changed its name to El Pollo Loco Holdings, Inc. The Amended and Restated Certificate of Incorporation of the Corporation (the "Certificate of Incorporation") was filed with the Secretary of State of the State of the State of the State of Incorporation of the Secretary of State of Incorporation" (the "Certificate of Incorporation") was filed with the Secretary of State of the Corporation (the "Certificate of Incorporation") was filed with the Secretary of State of the State of the State of Incorporation" (the "Certificate of Incorporation") was filed with the Secretary of State of the State of the State of the Corporation (the "Certificate of Incorporation") was filed with the Secretary of State of the State of Delaware on July 24, 2014.